-- 85. The following provision is not eligible for EFA funding and should not be included within any student's funded planned hours. - a. qualifications falling out of approval.
-The EFA will fund continuing students enrolled on programmes before the approval end date in order to enable them to complete.
+- 85. The following provision is not eligible for ESFA funding and must not be included within any student's funded planned hours. - a. qualifications falling out of approval.
+The ESFA will fund only continuing students enrolled on programmes before the approval end date in order to enable them to complete.
 The course itself, that is, the teaching and learning, and not just the student induction must have commenced before the approval end date.
-Where students are enrolled onto a course leading to a qualification nearing the end of its approval, institutions are responsible for checking qualification availability, final registration and certification end dates with the awarding body. - b. prescribed HE, including: - i. learning aims for the further training of teachers or youth or community workers.
+Where students are enrolled onto a course leading to a qualification nearing the end of its approval, institutions are responsible for checking qualification availability, final registration and certification end dates with the awarding body - b. prescribed HE, including: - learning aims for the further training of teachers or youth or community workers - ii. postgraduate learning aims - iii. first-degree learning aims - iv. learning aims for the Diploma in HE - v. foundation degrees - vi. learning aims for the Certificate in Education - vii. learning aims for the HND or HNC - viii. learning aims for any diploma awarded by an HE institution - c.
+Company-specific knowledge learning aims - d.
+Vendor-certificated courses, unless they are either approved or are embedded within and contribute directly towards the generic learning required to achieve an approved section 96 qualification.
+Examples of vendor certificates include those of information technology companies that are specific to those companies' own products and services - e.
+Primary and advanced driving skills (for example, defensive driving) or piloting skills

-- ii. postgraduate learning aims, - iii. first-degree learning aims, - iv. learning aims for the Diploma in HE, - v. foundation degrees, - vi. learning aims for the Certificate in Education, - vii. learning aims for the HND or HNC, - viii. learning aims for any diploma awarded by an HE institution. - c. company-specific knowledge learning aims. - d. vendor-certificated courses, unless they are either approved or are embedded within and contribute directly towards the generic learning required to achieve an approved section 96 qualification.
-Examples of vendor certificates include those of information technology companies that are specific to those companies' own products and services. - e. primary and advanced driving skills (for example, defensive driving) or piloting skills. - f. any short study programmes of fewer than two weeks including any delivered through sub-contracted arrangements. - g. any other learning aims that are considered to be fully funded from other sources including all full cost-recovery provision. - h. approved qualifications identified on LARS as ineligible for funding. - i. students are also ineligible for funding if they are recruited to attend short programmes at one institution while they are already enrolled on either EFA or SFA funded provision or are full time HE students at another institution.
-The funding principle remains that students should only be funded at one institution at a time. - j. students are also ineligible for funding if their whole programme is delivered through distance sub-contracted arrangements which do not comply with the guidance in document Sub-contracting control regulations: paragraphs 24 26.
+- f.
+Any short study programmes of fewer than 2 weeks including any delivered through sub-contracted arrangements - g.
+Any other learning aims that are considered to be fully funded from other sources including all full cost-recovery provision - h.
+Approved qualifications identified on LARS as ineligible for funding - i.
+Students are also ineligible for funding if they are recruited to attend short programmes at one institution while they are already enrolled on either funding bodies funded provision or are full time HE students at another institution.
+The funding principle remains that students must only be funded at one institution at a time - j.
+Students are also ineligible for funding if their whole programme is delivered through distance sub-contracted arrangements which do not comply with the guidance in document Sub-contracting control regulations: paragraphs 38 to 40